 Manhattan offers some unusual opportunities to see just a little of the physical form of the cloud.
 At least you can see some buildings that play significant roles in the instrastructure of the Internet including major cloud computing sites for both Amazon and Google.

-Amazon's US-East geographic region is nominally based in Virginia, very close to Washington D.C., the home of their biggest customer.
-Their US-East operation has its largest single point at Ashburn, Virginia, but it is distributed throughout many locations from the east coast to the Mississippi River, plus Texas.
-Amazon's other two U.S. based geographic regions are US-West-1, multiple sites in the San Francisco Bay area, and US-West-2, nominally in Oregon but probably around Seattle and Vancouver.
-Their eastern Asian geographic regions are nominally based in Tokyo, Singapore and Sydney.
-EU-West is nominally based in Dublin.
+Amazon's US-East (Northern Virginia) geographic region is nominally based very close to Washington D.C., the home of their biggest customer.
+Their US-East (N VA) operation has its largest single point at Ashburn, Virginia, but it is distributed throughout many locations from the east coast to the Mississippi River, plus Texas.
+Amazon's other North American geographic regions are US East (Ohio), US-West (Northern California) with multiple sites in the San Francisco Bay area plus south through California, and US West (Oregon) which is probably also around Seattle and Vancouver, and Canada.
+Their Asian geographic regions are nominally based in Tokyo, Seoul, Beijing, Singapore, Mumbai, and Sydney.
+EU-West is nominally based in Dublin, London, and Frankfurt.
 São Paulo is their main South American site.
 In all of these regions they have multiple "edge locations" or geographically distributed facilities.

 Google is another example of a very large and

 Other things we can consider as "the cloud" include

 and some large web-hosting operations like GoDaddy.

 Major ISP mail servers may be near their headquarters,

 GoDaddy, which I think really is fair to consider as

 Platform-as-a-Service (or PaaS) if you are doing heavy